wacncontent/CustomizeTool/removeCommentOutput2/articles/service-bus/service-bus-relay-rest-tutorial.md

 ### To create a service namespace and obtain a SAS key

-1. To create a namespace in the Azure management portal, follow the steps in [How To: Create or Modify a Service Bus Service Namespace](https://msdn.microsoft.com/zh-cn/library/hh690931.aspx).
+1. To create a namespace in the Azure Management Portal, follow the steps in [How To: Create or Modify a Service Bus Service Namespace](https://msdn.microsoft.com/zh-cn/library/hh690931.aspx).

-2. In the main window of the Azure management portal, click the name of the service namespace you created in the previous step.
+2. In the main window of the Azure Management Portal, click the name of the service namespace you created in the previous step.

 3. Click **Configure** to view the shared access policies for the namespace.